-Mosquito-Borne Disease Information for Healthcare Providers and Laboratories
+Mosquito-Borne Disease Information for Healthcare Providers

 The Department of Health is committed to helping physicians appropriately diagnosis West Nile Virus and other mosquito borne diseases.
 We conduct seasonal surveillance for West Nile Virus, Eastern Equine Encephalitis (EEE) and other arboviral neuroinvasive disease.